Kinnathappam or steamed rice coconut milk cake, an authentic South Indian dessert made in the Instant Pot…

 - Pour the batter half way through onto the pan.

-- Since the height of the pan I've used is 3 inches, I've poured the batter half way through, this dessert should be of 1½ inches thickness.
+- Since the height of the pan I've used is 3 inches, I've poured the batter only half way through, this dessert should be of 1½ inches thickness.

 - Poured the remaining batter onto another pan.